peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If the type is `EDecimal` , `EFloat` , `EInteger` , or `ERational` in the<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a>library (in .NET) or the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a>artifact (in Java), returns the result of the corresponding As* ethod.

- * If the type is `byte[]`  (a one-dimensional byte array) and this CBOR object is a byte string, returns a byte array which this CBOR byte string's data will be copied to.
-(This method can't be used to encode CBOR data to a byte array; for that, use the EncodeToBytes method instead.)
+ * If the type is `byte[]` (a one-dimensional byte array) and this CBOR object is a byte string, eturns a byte array which this CBOR byte string's data will be copied o.
+(This method can't be used to encode CBOR data to a byte array; or that, use the EncodeToBytes method instead.)

  * If the type is a one-dimensional array type and this CBOR object is an array, returns an array containing the items in this CBOR object.
 (Multidimensional arrays to be documented.)